-Get seeds for the yellow type here.
+Get seeds for the yellow starfish here.

 Brazilian Starfish Scoville Scale (Heat)

-The Brazilian Starfish is a spicy pepper, but definitely not too intimidating.
+The Brazilian starfish is a spicy pepper, but definitely not too intimidating.
 The heat is medium, and is concentrated in the pepper’s placenta (the spongey membrane that holds the seeds).

 Brazilian Starfish Pepper Flavor

 When it comes to flavor, the Brazilian starfish is a bit underwhelming.
 In my opinion, the starfish tastes similar to a red bell pepper, but with a touch of smokey heat.
 Above anything, they are sweet and slightly fruity.